PDA FDA 2024

 B4: Assuring GMPs Through Implementation of Modern Technologies

-Moderator: Patrick J. Lynch, PhD, Lead Biologist, OPQ, CDER, U.S. FDA.
+Moderator: Patrick J. Lynch, PhD, Director, Division of Product Quality Assessment XIII, OPQ, CDER, U.S. FDA

 This session will explore recent advances in process modeling for monitoring, control, and validation in GMP.
 Participants will gain insights into the tech life cycle, focusing on early planning for validation and compliance from development through commercialization and post-marketing.
 Presenters will share case studies showcasing applications in both small and large molecule processes, highlighting practical implementations and benefits.